xiangao/reproducible-research/content/15-licenses/index.md

   I'm going to try to explain the issues and give suggestions about licenses to consider.
-But I'm no expert, and I'm definitely {\nhilit not a lawyer}.
+But I'm no expert, and I'm definitely {\nhilit not a lawyer.
 I don't guarantee that this is entirely correct.

   If you will be sharing data on human subjects, or, for that matter, just working with data on human subjects, you need to be extra